 How many of you have (at one time or another) experienced cancelling a very important meeting or highly anticipated trip with your friends or family because of a stabbing toothache?

-Tooth pain is a common dental problem that is viewed by many as their worst enemy since it can render anyone uncomfortable and vulnerable.
+Tooth pain is a common dental problem that is detested by many as it can render anyone uncomfortable and vulnerable.
 This oral health problem is often the number one reason why we visit our family dentist in Sydney.